 - Place all ingredients in a small food processor (add the edamame last) and blend until mixture is smooth.

-Expert Tips
+Helpful Tips

 - Defrosting frozen, shelled edamame is easy.
-I place mine in the refrigerator the day before, or let it sit out on the counter for about an hour to defrost.
+I place mine in the refrigerator the day before, or let it sit on the counter for about an hour to defrost.
 Of course, you could also follow the instructions on the package.

 - Keep a small spatula handy for scraping down the sides as needed.